If you want to know how I got here, I recommend reading through this post 🙂

 The house would, of course, be a true-to-life recreation of Thomas Jefferson’s Monticello because A) It is incredibly beautiful, and B) I am a huge nerd for the founding fathers, Thomas Jefferson in particular.

 But alas, I am instead living in the Portland suburbs with my boyfriend fiancé husband, Jeremy, my cat, Gabel, our dogs, Sequoia and Ralph, and our chickens, Daphne, Bebe, Lillith, Gertrude, Diane, Alice, and Maris.
+Oh, an I got a hive of bees.
 Jeremy is from San Jose, California/Missoula, Montana.
 This means he likes hiking and eating seafood.
 See him doing one of these things here:

 Sequoia is the sweetest dog I’ve ever met.
 We got her from an animal shelter in Inglewood, and she’s some combination of beagle, jack russel, chihuahua, and/or pit bull.
 She’s loves all dogs and all people and almost never barks.
 Ralph, however, is the opposite of Sequoia in nearly every way.
 He is terrified of all dogs (except Sequoia) and all new people, and he barks at everything.
 But, he is the most loving loyal little chihuahua I could have dreamed of.
 If there is lap space available, he wants to lay on you.
 The pitter patter of his little feet follow me around the house all day every day, and I love it.